ldengel3718/Engr3/README.md

 ![image](https://github.com/ldengel3718/Engr3/assets/143533539/29f96111-8f25-44a9-afae-369c6c195797)

 ### Reflection
-This assignment was a little bit more challenging, but it was cool to use a photo interrupter.
-The wiring was very easy, but the code was a little harder.
+This assignment was a lot harder than the previous few.
+I struggled with the counter and it took a while for me to understand it.
+I did also understand and know how to use it which should be helpful in the future.
+I would advise trying to understand what the code entails before trying to write it, make an outline.
 ## Hangar

 ### Assignment Description